 This course is designed to aid the teacher in material selection and in various methods of using books and materials with children.
 This course will study the various methods of teaching and applying the materials that were selected.

 ED 230 Early Childhood Practicum

-Note: This course requires permission of the Division Head.
+Note: This course requires permission of the Dean, School of Arts and Sciences.